jhmccoy9/GemmaVerilog/README.md

 4. Review the output files to see how many outputs compiled and passed the testbenches.

 ## Additional Resources
-If you'd like, you may use the files [TODO: input file names] to create a GUI of the model.
+If you'd like, you may use the files [LLM_UI_gardio2.0.py] to create a GUI of the model.

 https://github.com/user-attachments/assets/9409584c-3202-440d-a9f0-b5f33acea905